Hunt Emerson

-Hunt Emerson (born 1952) is a cartoonist living and working in Birmingham, England.
+Hunt Emerson (born 1952) is an English cartoonist.
 He was closely involved with the Birmingham Arts Lab of the mid-to-late 1970s, and with the British underground comics scene of the 1970s and 1980s.
 His many comic strips and graphic novels have been translated into numerous languages.

+Biography

-His earliest strips in the 1970s appeared in such British small press comics as Graphixus, Moon Comix, Yikes, Animal Bite Comix, No Ducks, Phobos, Streetcomix, Free Comix, Warrior and Fish.
+His earliest strips in the 1970s appeared in such British small press comics as Graphixus, Brainstorm Comix, Moon Comix, Yikes, Animal Bite Comix, No Ducks, Phobos, Streetcomix, Free Comix, Warrior and Fish.